IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 Mr. Brown went to see his doctor.
 During the examination, the doctor considered important to check the blood test results before making a medication prescription.
 Meanwhile, Mr. Brown is sent home because he has already submitted a subscription in order to receive a notification on his mobile app when the prescription will be ready.

 When the doctor was notified that the blood test results were ready, he retrieved them and, after checking them, the doctor prescribed the drug to Mr. Brown.
 Mr. Brown receives a notification on his phone when the prescription is ready (created).
-From the app, he can now retrieve the prescription REQUIRED to purchase the drug in the local pharmacy.
+From the app, he can now retrieve the prescription required to purchase the drug in the local pharmacy.

 ##### 1:54.4.2.3.2 Document Subscription for Mobile Device in XDS on FHIR Environment Process Flow